Graduate School Bulletin

 HDO 535: Epithelial Keratinization and Differentiation

-The course examines the growth and differentiation of stratified sqamous epithelia.
+The course examines the growth and differentiation of stratified squamous epithelia.
 Particular emphasis is placed on molecular events involved in the differentiation program.
 Consideration is also given to mechanisms involved in oral and cutaneous disorders.
 Prerequisites: Permission of instructor required; HBP 531 suggested; students must have had a background in cellular biochemistry molecular biology.

 Fall and Spring, 2 credits, Letter graded (A, A-, B+, etc.)